ShaunLee13/web-sprint-challenge-single-page-applications/README.md

 - [Done] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
 - [Done] A form with a "/pizza" route
 - [Done] A name text input field
-- [ ] Validation for name - name must be at least 2 characters
+- [Done] Validation for name - name must be at least 2 characters
-- [ ] A dropdown for pizza size
+- [Done] A dropdown for pizza size
-- [ ] A checklist for toppings - at least 4 (hint: name each separately!)
+- [Done] A checklist for toppings - at least 4 (hint: name each separately!)
 - [ ] Text input for special instructions
 - [ ] An Add to Order button that submits form and returns a database record of name, size, toppings and special instructions